 The cogeneration engine, originally designed for use in a submarine, was in use until late spring 2012.
 During its first quarter-century of operation, the plant produced approximately 197,000 million BTUs of steam heat and 114,000 million BTUs of hot water for the campus, alongside the electricity generated.
 The older engine was dismantled and removed in fall of 2012 after 30 years of faithful and sustainable service.
 Its parts were recycled.

 A Model for Others

-It was anticipated that the cogeneration process as demonstrated at Clark would have a much broader and long-range impact.
 As a country that has underutilized the cogeneration process, the United States might benefit dramatically from encouraging emulation of the Clark model.
 For every 45 minutes that the Clark cogeneration system is operating, it saves the equivalent of one barrel of oil.
-If similar cogeneration processes could be used to produce one half the electricity currently gathered in the United States by oil and gas, the savings nationally would amount to more than 1.5 million barrels of oil in a single day, or roughly 25 percent of the country's current oil import level.
+If similar cogeneration processes could be used to produce one half the electricity currently gathered in the United States by oil and gas, the savings nationally would amount to more than 1.5 million barrels of oil in a single day.

 For a detailed history of Clark University's involvement in energy efficiency see DeCarolis, J.; Goble R.; and Hohenemser, C. 2000 "Searching for energy efficiency on campus" Environment 42: 4 9-20.